 - Who controls the technology?

-These are real questions that many of our customers are dealing with every single day, and we are prepared to deliver them with the solutions they need for critical and high-security meetings.
+These are fundamental questions that many of our customers are dealing with every single day, and we are prepared to deliver them the solutions they need for critical and high-security meetings.

-There is no doubt that today’s organizations are increasingly exposed to cyber-attacks, from data breaches to denial-of-service attacks.
+Undoubtedly, today’s organizations are increasingly exposed to cyber-attacks, from data breaches to denial-of-service attacks.
 We see now that cybersecurity spending has been steadily increasing.
-In fact, Gartner predicts the worldwide information security market to reach a staggering 170 billion USD in 2022.
+Gartner predicts the worldwide information security market to reach a staggering 170 billion USD in 2022.

-Today’s organizations need to take measures to ensure that mission-critical communication and information security are protected from these threats.
+Today’s organizations must protect mission-critical communication and information security from these threats.

 Pexip’s commitment to the future

-We believe that while the cumulation of these mega trends represent a tremendous challenge, it’s a challenge that Pexip’s technology is ready to meet.
+While the cumulation of these megatrends represents a tremendous challenge, it’s a challenge that Pexip’s technology is ready to meet.

-We are committed to interoperability, allowing people to easily connect to video meetings from any location or device.
+We are committed to interoperability, allowing people to connect to video meetings from any location or device easily.

-We are focused on environmental responsibility, ensuring that organizations can extend the life of their video infrastructure while also facilitating remote meetings that are just as effective as in-person.
+We are focused on environmental responsibility, ensuring that organizations can extend their video infrastructure's life while facilitating remote meetings that are just as effective as in-person.

 We provide future-proof solutions for business continuity to help prepare organizations for the unexpected.

-And we’re built on the principles of security, data privacy, and compliance, providing the most secure meetings in the market.
+And we’ve built on the principles of security, data privacy, and compliance, providing the most secure meetings in the market.